Nowaaru/suwariyomi.rs/CONTRIBUTING.md

     and lastly, the optional scope represents what exactly the commit changed:

-    -   any component name
+    -   any specifier (typically component names, though)
-    -   any spcifier

-    Please do not have a scope if it does not introduce any specicifity.
+    Please do not write a scope if it does not introduce any specicifity.
     `build`, `ci`, and `docs` do not require a field or scope.

     If a commit has a breaking change, please prepend an exclamation